-Students completing the above requirements may complete a degree application form and pay the required fee to receive the degree; however, they may not participate in the graduation ceremony.
+Students completing the above requirements may complete a degree application form to receive the degree; however, they may not participate in the graduation ceremony.
+The earliest this degree can be conferred will be the end of the Fall term of the year following the completion of all required credits.

-Model Curriculum
+2022-2023 Model Curriculum

-The following pages contains the model curriculum to be followed by students entering the program in 2020-2021 academic year and descriptions of all required and elective courses offered by the program.
+The following page contains the model curriculum to be followed by students entering the program in 2022-2023 academic year and descriptions of all required and elective courses offered by the program.

-Nova Southeastern University College of Psychology Psy.D.
-Program 2020-2021 Model Curriculum
+Nova Southeastern University College of Psychology Psy,D. Program 2022-2023 Model Curriculum